Skip to content

 $fetch-Like Composable

-Returns the raw response of the API endpoint.
-Intended for actions inside methods, e.g. when sending form data to the API when clicking a submit button.
+Returns the raw API response.
+Intended for actions inside methods, e.g. when sending form data on submit.

-$myApi is a placeholder used as an example in the documentation.
+$myApi is a placeholder.
 The composable is generated based on your API endpoint ID.
-For example, if you were to call an endpoint jsonPlaceholder, the composable will be called $jsonPlaceholder.
+For example, endpoint jsonPlaceholder generates $jsonPlaceholder.

 Type Declarations